Amy Castilla: Early life and education

 Born in Melbourne, Castilla was the daughter of May or Mary (née Robertson) and Frederic Ramos de Castilla, a Spanish-born merchant.
 Her sister, Ethel Castilla, was a poet and correspondent for The Sydney Mail, the Daily Telegraph, and The Herald and Weekly Times.

-After she completed her matriculation examination at Methodist Ladies’ College in January 1886, she qualified for entry to Melbourne Universitybut her family couldn’t afford the fees for a medical degree, so instead she did a shorter nursing certificate course, training at the Alfred Hospital while she saved money for her degree course.
+After she completed her matriculation examination at Methodist Ladies’ College in January 1886, she qualified for entry to Melbourne University but her family couldn’t afford the fees for a medical degree, so instead she did a shorter nursing certificate course, training at the Alfred Hospital while she saved money for her degree course.

-At a time when opposition to female doctors was still strong, Castilla was one of a group of seven young women who qualified for financial help from a wealthy private benefactor known only as “Louise”, who stated she wanted to help female medical students at Melbourne University who hadn’t had the “advantage of a free state education”and by October 1889 she had completed the first year of medicine.Castilla was one of three female medical students from the university who worked at the Alfred Hospital for three years to gain practical experience as part of their course.
+At a time when opposition to female doctors was still strong, Castilla was one of a group of seven young women who qualified for financial help from a wealthy private benefactor known only as “Louise”, who stated she wanted to help female medical students at Melbourne University who hadn’t had the “advantage of a free state education” and by October 1889 she had completed the first year of medicine.
+Castilla was one of three female medical students from the university who worked at the Alfred Hospital for three years to gain practical experience as part of their course.
 However, in October 1891 they wrote to the hospital committee of management, expressing regret that they had to leave because it could not offer the surgical training required in their fourth year.
 She graduated with a Bachelor of Medicine degree two years later, in November 1893, after spending a year in the midwifery section of the Women’s Hospital and another year in its infirmary.